Nerfbotxyz/nerfbot-rest-api/README.md

 When a job is complete, it will contain the corresponding output artifact's id in its `jobData`.
 For example, a completed export job's `jobData` will have both `trainingId` from its input and `exportId` from its output.

-1) Upload images or video as form data by POSTing to the `/nerf/uploads` endpoint
+1) Upload images or video as form data by POSTing to the `/nerf/uploads` endpoint as form data
 2) Process an upload by `uploadId` via `/nerf/uploads/:uploadId/process`, making sure to include `mediaType` in the query params (either `images` or `video`)
 3) Train on the processed upload artifact by its `processedId` via `/nerf/processed/:processedId/train`
 4) Render or Export the NeRF